jwric/renet2/renet2_steam/README.md

 ## Bevy

-If you are using bevy, you can enable the `bevy` feature and instead of using the default transport that comes in `bevy_renet` you can use `SteamServerPlugin` and `SteamClientPlugin`, the setup should be similar.
+If you are using bevy, you can use the `bevy_renet2` crate with the `steam` feature.
+That crate has `SteamServerPlugin` and `SteamClientPlugin`, with a similar setup.

-You can check the [Bevy Demo](https://github.com/lucaspoffo/renet/tree/master/demo_bevy) for how to use the default and steam transport switching between them using feature flags.
+You can check the [Bevy Demo](https://github.com/UkoeHB/renet2/tree/master/demo_bevy) for how to use the default and steam transport switching between them using feature flags.